-As part of a broad and balanced curriculim British Values – were identified by David Cameron in 2014 as playing an important role in the education of our children.
+As part of a broad and balanced curriculum British Values – were identified by David Cameron in 2014 as playing an important role in the education of our children.
 In addition to this we also explore the role of Spiritual, Moral, Social and Cultural education in our children’s education.
-The promtotion of such values is an aspect of Ofsted’s inspection process.
+The promotion of such values is an aspect of Ofsted’s inspection process.

 Here at Castle Carrock British Values are promoted in much of what we do – and always have been.
-The headteacher regularly reports to Governors regarding the Spiritual, Moral, Social and Cultural aspect of the curriculum ( SMSC Report - 2018) and the role that the promotion of British Values can play in this.
+The headteacher regularly reports to Governors regarding the Spiritual, Moral, Social and Cultural aspect of the curriculum and the role that the promotion of British Values can play in this.
+SMSC Report - March 2020

 - the rule of law